betadecay1993/Navigation-p1/README.md

 The idea behind an algorithm:
 Using neural network, iteratively approximate value **q(s,a)** of taking an action from some state.

-The update rule for weight of neural network is:
+The update rule for weights of neural network is:

 **![equation](https://latex.codecogs.com/gif.latex?\Delta&space;\omega&space;=&space;\alpha&space;(R&space;&plus;&space;\gamma&space;\max_a&space;q(S',a,\omega^-)&space;-&space;q(S,A,\omega))\nabla_w&space;q(S,A,\omega))**